 Homestead Lots range in size from 60' to 195' wide by 110' to 200' deep.
 Front Yard Setback: 20' to Main House.
 Front Porches or Single Story Bays may extend to within 15' of the Sidewalk or Street ROW.
 Side Yard Setback: Total side setbacks shall equal 16' with a minimum setback for all homes is 6'.
 Side Street Setback (Corner Lot): 15' for all structures.
 Rear Yard Setback: 25' to Main House.

 Front Facade: Where possible it is encouraged to place the Primary Facade within 5' of the required minimum Front Yard Setback.

-Street Accessed Garages: Width must not exceed 50% of the width of the front facade of the house.
-Front loaded garages at front yard shall be setback 25' or 10' behind Home Facade at the front setback (Whichever is greater).
-Side loaded garages may be placed at the 25' setback

-Garage Doors: Two car Garage doors may be 18' wide.
+Street Accessed Garages: Garage width must not exceed 50% of the width of the front facade of the house.
+Front-loaded garages at front yard shall be setback 25' from the property line or 10' behind the Home Facade at the front setback, whichever is greater.
+Side loaded garages may be placed at the 25' setback.
+Garage Doors: Two-Car Garage doors may be 18' wide.
 Individual Garage Doors are encouraged and may be a maximium of 10' wide.

-Massing & Composition

-Built Forms Follow Contours
+Massing & Composition Built Forms Follow Contours